 Taking advantage of a Saturday off work I booked a cheap advanced train down to the Dorset coast via Megabus.
 While my ticket was meant to be for Weymouth I noticed that we’d be stopping in Dorchester.
 This was too good a chance to turn down.

-It was just gone 11am as the train arrived at Dorchester South.
+It was just after 11am as the train arrived at Dorchester South.
 I was wondering how jobsworth the staff would be regarding my ticket, so I was delighted to find an open gate straight out into the street.

 The skies were threatening as I walked the fifteen minutes through some nice suburban streets before arriving at the retail park by the ground via an alleyway under the railway.
-I was met by a closed stadium with nobody about.
+I was met by a closed stadium with nobody around.

-A walk all the way around the weather worn perimeter walls and gates looked like I was heading for disappointment.
+A walk all the way around the weather-worn perimeter walls and gates looked like I was heading for disappointment.
 It really was a substantial and secure facility.
-I was close to surrender, when I found a possible solution.
+I was close to surrender when I found a possible solution.

 A discarded chair had been left in the beer garden outside the main entrance.
-After a quick equation I reckoned I’d be in business to take photos of at least three sides of the ground and so it proved.
+After a quick equation, I reckoned I’d be in business to take photos of at least three sides of the ground and so it proved.
 Being tall really was an advantage!

-Avenue Stadium really was a magnificent non-league ground, even if it could have done with a good clean up and larger attendances to keep it in good order.
+Avenue Stadium really was a magnificent non-league ground, even if it could have done with a good clean-up and larger attendances to keep it in good order.
 I couldn’t see the Main Stand properly, but images online told me it was a superb and aesthetic structure.

-Ideally a bus was due down to the coast.
+Ideally, a bus was due down to the coast.
 The number 10 bus took me all the way to Weymouth seafront.
 My day was going well!

-Ideally a bus was due down to the coast.
+Ideally, a bus was due down to the coast.
 The number 10 bus took me all the way to Weymouth seafront.
 My day was going well!

 Dorchester Town 0 Hendon 3 (Saturday 29th September 2018) Southern League Premier Division South (att: 443)